WeShap: Weak Supervision Source Evaluation with Shapley Values

-For textual datasets, we employed LFs denoted as $\lambda_{k,c}$, which label class $c$ upon detection of a unigram $k$ in the text.
+For textual datasets, we employed LFs denoted as $\lambda_{k,c}$, which label class $c$ upon detecting a unigram $k$ in the text.

-For Mushroom and KSDD datasets, we utilized LFs denoted as $\lambda_{e,c}$, where class $c$ is assigned based on the truth value of expression $e$.
-These expressions consist of decision stumps of the form $x[j]\geq v$ or $x[j] \leq v$, with $x$ representing features extracted using Inspector Gadget's proposed feature generator \cite{heo2020inspector} for KSDD.
-For Census, we utilized the LF set provided by WRENCH \cite{zhang2021wrench}.
+For tabular datasets, we utilized LFs denoted as $\lambda_{e,c}$, where class $c$ is assigned based on the truth value of expression $e$.
+We designed LFs for the Mushroom dataset and utilized the LF set introduced by \cite{awasthi2019learning} for the Census dataset.

-For Indoor-Outdoor and VOC07-Animal datasets, we employed the Azure Image Tagging API \footnote{\url{https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/concept-tagging-images}} to associate tags with images, corresponding to their visual features (e.g., sky, plant).
+For image datasets, we employed the Azure Image Tagging API \footnote{\url{https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/concept-tagging-images}(last accessed: 01/11/2024)} to associate tags with images corresponding to their visual features (e.g., sky, plant).
 Subsequently, we considered LFs denoted as $\lambda_{t,c}$, which assign class $c$ based on the existence of tag $t$.

 We ensured LF quality by maintaining their accuracy at least 0.1 above random guessing on validation sets.